piyushpandita92/pydes/README.md

 # pydes
-This module is called pydes.
+This module is called pydes (Python 2.7).

 Multi-objective Stochastic Bayesian Optimization with Quantified Uncertainties on the Pareto Frontier.